 What metformin does is shut down this excess production which also means less insulin is required.
 The result is that the muscles have less sugar to absorb and transform into fat.

 Plus, lower levels of insulin keep insulin sensitivity high and prevent insulin resistance.
-Another plus side of metformin is that it is one of the rare few oral drugs which does not lead to getting bigger.
+Another plus side of metformin is that it is one of the rare few oral drugs that does not lead to getting bigger.

 Some cases have reported a reduction in their weight, though this doesn’t occur with everyone and it is not metformin’s main function.